Build timeouts

 Note that command step timeouts don't apply to trigger steps and block steps.

-Scheduled job expiry helps you avoid having lingering jobs that are never assigned to an agent or run.
-This expiry time is calculated from when a job is created, not scheduled.
+Scheduled job expiration helps you avoid having lingering jobs that are never assigned to an agent or run.
+This expiration time is calculated from when a job is created, not scheduled.

-By default, jobs are canceled when not picked up for 30 days.
+By default, jobs expire (are canceled) when not picked up for 30 days.
 This will cause the corresponding build to fail.

 You can override the default by setting a shorter value in your organization's Pipeline Settings page.